NoraCodes/ArduICS/README.md

 ArduICS
 =======
 An Arduino-compatible industrial control system for long-term, low maintenance applications.
+ArduICS uses simple, easy to manage XPAND interfaces, using 595 shift registers; just send bits along the wire using ShiftIn(), and your outputs will switch.

 ###Motherboard
 Current motherboard version: **0.1d**